bseltz-cohesity/scripts/powershell/protectNetapp/README.md

 In the absense of any volume names or volume list provided in the command line, the entire netapp will be auto protected.

-You can auto protect all volumes of an SVM by including it in the list of volumes to protect (e.g. -volumeName SVM0).
+You can auto protect all volumes of an SVM by including it in the list of volumes to protect (e.g. `-volumeName SVM0`).

-You can protect individual volumes by specifying SVM:volume (e.g. SVM0:vol1)
+You can protect individual volumes by specifying SVM:volume (e.g. `-volumeName SVM0:vol1`)